ThomasK81/ToPan/SunoikisisDC.md

 1. Download and install [ToPan](https://github.com/ThomasK81/ToPan) and its dependencies (more on the link).
 2. Start it up.
 3. Ingest data (e.g. https://github.com/ThomasK81/ToPan/blob/master/caesar.csv or https://github.com/ThomasK81/ToPan/blob/master/Petronius.csv)
-4. If the data is in Latin or Greek, use morphologically normalisation.
+4. If the data is in Latin or Greek, use morphological normalisation.
 5. Run a topic model and explore the results.